Photograph by Madeline Rose Photography Co.

 Not long after I moved back to my little island home I developed an interest in the crafting of wampum jewelry.

 Wampum, the naturally occurring purple and white coloring of the quahog shell, has a rich history on Martha's Vineyard.
 The native people fashioned wampum into small beads which were woven into belts used for storytelling, ceremonial gifting, and recording important treaties and historical events.
 Now wampum jewelry is adorned by many Island and Cape Cod residents to show appreciation for the culture of their favorite place.

 Self-taught in the art of wampum working I created my unique designs in my studio on Martha's Vineyard until 2018 when I relocated to Southern California to attend the Gemological Institute of America.
 Inspired by my home and ever-changing trends, I seamlessly blend this historically significant material with modern minimalist design.
 I aim to create designs that cater to everybody who loves wampum, there is truly a piece of LFD for every age and style.

-Hannah is completely self taught in the art of wampum crafting and creates her own original and unique designs in her studio in Vineyard Haven.
-Littlest Fish Designs incorporate delicate wire wrapping that you won't find with any other wampum jewelry brand.
-All shells are locally and ethically sourced on Martha's Vineyard.
-Littlest Fish Designs is a proud supporter of the Martha's Vineyard Shellfish Group and active participant in the shell recycling program.
+All shells are locally sourced on Martha's Vineyard.
+Littlest Fish Designs is a proud supporter of the Martha's Vineyard Shellfish Group and an active participant in the shell recycling program.

 As for the name?
-Hannah is the youngest (and shortest) member of the Marlin family, making her the Littlest Fish.
+I am the smallest member of the Marlin family, making me the Littlest Fish.